 2. HAMPSTEAD HEATH

-Hampstead Heath equals amazing panoramic views over the city skyline, it feels as if you’re outside of London.
+Hampstead Heath offers amazing panoramic views over the city skyline, it almost feels as if you’re outside of London.
 You can find majestic displays of British flora and fauna.
 You’ll find families, locals and animals as opposed to tourists in this park.
 It is also home to a true hidden gem (yay!!) that is free to visit, the Kenwood House.
-During the (warmer) summer days you even take a dip in lake here!
+During the (warmer) summer days you even take a dip in the lake here!

 3. PRIMROSE HILL

 Primrose hill is located north from Regent’s Park and it has a character all of its own.
 It used to be a place where duels were fought and prize-fights took place.
 However, these days it offers a great view over London’s skyline and makes for the perfect spot to have a drink and relax looking down the hill.